Castlerigg stone circle: Description

-There is a tradition that it is impossible to count the number of stones within Castlerigg; every attempt will result in a different answer.
+There is a tradition, as with other stone circles in Britain, that it is impossible to count the number of stones within Castlerigg; every attempt will result in a different answer.
 This tradition, however, may not be far from the truth.
-Due to erosion of the soil around the stones, caused by the large number of visitors to the monument, several smaller stones have ‘appeared’ next to some of the larger stones.
+Due to erosion of the soil around the stones, caused by the large number of visitors to the monument, several smaller stones have 'appeared' next to some of the larger stones.
 Because these stones are so small, they are likely to have been packing stones used to support the larger stones when the circle was constructed and would originally have been buried.
 Differences in opinion as to the exact number of stones within Castlerigg are usually down to whether the observer counts these small packing stones, or not; some count 38 and others, 42.
-The ‘official’ number of stones, as represented on the National Trust information board at the monument, is 40.
+The 'official' number of stones, as represented on the National Trust information board at the monument, is 40.

 In the early 20th century, a single outlying stone was erected by a farmer approximately 90m to the south west of Castlerigg.
-This stone has many linear ‘scars’ along its side from being repeatedly struck by a plough, suggesting that it was once buried below the surface and also why the farmer dug it up.
-It is not possible to say whether this stone was originally part of the circle, or just a naturally deposited boulder.
+This stone has many linear 'scars' along its side from being repeatedly struck by a plough, suggesting that it was once buried below the surface and also why the farmer dug it up.
+It is not possible to say whether this stone was originally part of the circle, or a naturally deposited boulder.

 Archaeological speculation

 The original motives behind the construction of Castlerigg, its subsequent uses, and how these may have changed over time are not known.
 Current thinking has linked Castlerigg with the Neolithic Langdale axe industry in the nearby Langdale fells: the circle may have been a meeting place where these axes were traded or exchanged.
 Ritually deposited stone axes have been found all over Britain, suggesting that their uses went far beyond their practical capabilities.
 Exchange or trading of stone axes may not have been possible without first taking part in a ritual or ceremony.
+Recent dating of the notable 'axe factory' at Pike o' Stickle, Great Langdale, indicates that production here likely ceased by 3300 BC, which predates proposed date for Castlerigg by at least 100 years.